Read This First

 Prompt 2: It appears to me that inductive density fully depicts why humans can never claim to have full certainty.
 There is nothing that would legitimately ground full certainty, or what is sometimes referred to as a presupposition.
 Is this reasoning solid?

-The section turns on The Role of Inductive Density in Understanding Certainty and Acknowledgment of Subjectivity and Epistemological Humility.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep The Role of Inductive Density in Understanding Certainty and Acknowledgment of Subjectivity and Epistemological Humility in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep The Role of Inductive Density in Understanding Certainty distinct from Acknowledgment of Subjectivity and Epistemological Humility.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep The Role of Inductive Density in Understanding Certainty distinct from Acknowledgment of Subjectivity and Epistemological Humility.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 This section should give the reader a usable epistemic lever: what would support the central claim, what would count against it, and what would make suspension of judgment more rational than either assent or denial.
 The point is not to make Presuppositions tidy; it is to help the reader notice the difference between having a belief, having a reason, and having enough reason.